- (707)-741-1993

 In fact, they’re a great choice for you if you do not install ductwork in your home.
 They are not only energy efficient, but they can also allow you to control the temperature in individual rooms separately.

 That’s not all.
+When comparing ductless vs central HVAC systems, a key difference is how they distribute air.
 Unlike central HVAC systems that use ducts to distribute cool air, a ductless system helps you to push cool air directly to a specific area of your home with separate indoor units.

 This means that they can provide you with an efficient cooling choice by avoiding the energy losses that come from ductwork.